slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'The purpose of high education is first and foremost to meet people and build relationships.'*

-> *'You're never too old to make a friend.
-Always be looking for a new one.'<br>
-'If a buddy calls and needs to get a drink, go.
-No matter the hour, how busy you are, or what else you have going on.'*

 > *'We don’t like people that see us in a way that doesn’t resonate with how we see ourselves — even if they see us better than we see ourselves.'*

 How to network?